Learn More About Yellow Jackets

 Yellow jackets spin large nests out of paper and saliva.
 Yellow jackets are social insects, which means they live among hundreds or thousands of other yellow jacket wasps.
 The yellow jacket nests can have between 500 and 1,500 compartments in their nests, which offer shelter all throughout the year.
 They won’t die off during the mild winters in Texas.

 It is common to find yellow jacket nesting on the ground as they are ground-dwellers.
 Cracks in sidewalks, under sheds, under porch steps, under decks, and within woodpiles are all ideal places for these stinging insects to establish their nests.
 However, you may also find yellow jacket nests up off the ground.
 Some awnings, low branches, playground sets, and yard decorations can attract nesting yellow jackets.
 It is not uncommon to see yellow jackets nesting in and around vents, exhaust areas, and building cavities either.

 Yellow jackets have a sweet tooth.
 The wasps have a broad diet and are opportunistic feeders, meaning they will often eat whatever is available at the time.
 Yellow jackets will feast on flies, bugs, grubs, and other gardening menaces.
 Their diet isn’t limited to creepy crawlies though.
 Yellow jackets are also attracted to garbage, leftover food, opened sugary drinks, meat, and fish.
 No food outside is safe when yellow jackets are hanging around!

 Yes, yellow jackets are dangerous.
 They aggressively defend their nests, and they congregate in colonies of a thousand or more insects.
 Yellow jackets do not normally sting if they are unprovoked, but any aggravation or perceived threat can get them stinging.
 Wasp stings are painful, and they can cause an allergic reaction or death in individuals who are allergic to the venom.
 Yellow jackets are not like bees; they can sting more than once.

 Innovative Pest Control offers extensive pest management services to control and get rid of a wide range of stinging insects, including yellow jackets.
-To get started, give our pest control experts a call or contact us online about scheduling a visit from a yellow jacket expert to keep you and your family safe.
+To get started, give our pest control experts a call or contact us online about scheduling a visit from a yellow jacket control expert to help keep you and your family safe.